-Over the period of the last MTFS (2014-16), more commercial behaviours have begun to be embedded in key parts of the councils' work, with implications for the councils' finances.
-On the one hand, a number of savings have been achieved as a result of more business-like behaviours, and on the other hand, additional income has been generated in some service areas.
+Over the last few years more commercial behaviours have begun to be embedded in key parts of the councils' work, with implications for the councils' finances.
+On the one hand, a number of savings have been achieved as a result of more business-like behaviours, and on the other hand, significant additional income has been generated in some service areas.
 Behaving more commercially will therefore continue to be a key theme running through the work needed to deliver our outcomes and a sustainable MTFS.